CellularPrivacy/Android-IMSI-Catcher-Detector/README.md

 Although this project is fully Open Source, developing AIMSICD is a lot of work and done by enthusiastic people during their free time.
 If you're a developer yourself, we welcome you with open arms!
 To keep developers in a great mood and support development, please consider making a fully anonymous donation through sending [DarkCoin](https://www.darkcoin.io/) to our DONATION ADDRESS: **XxEJvrYtkTZzvMUjtbZwPY34MyCGHSu4ys**

 All collected donations will be split into appropriate pieces and directly sent to developers who contribute useful code.
 The amount of DarkCoins each developer receives will vary with the value of each merged commit.
 To be perfectly clear: We will **NOT** reward junk, only awesome stuff.
-Additionally, donations will be used to support these organizations:
+Additionally, donations will be used to support these organizations (contact us if you want to join our movement):

 [![EFF](https://www.eff.org/sites/all/themes/frontier/images/logo_full.png)](https://www.eff.org/)
 [![Guardian Project](https://guardianproject.info/wp-content/uploads/2013/09/cropped-GP_logo+txt_hires_black_on_trans_header.png)](https://guardianproject.info/)